Look to the light, the light in the window,

 The simple lit candles that shimmer and shine.

 The message is clear as simple lit candles,

 The passion for freedom is yours and is mine.

 - Rabbi Dan Grossman

 December is a month rich in the holy days of the Abrahamic traditions.
 Jews celebrate Hanukkah, a commemoration of the Jewish reclamation of The Temple of Jerusalem in 164 B.C.E.
 Christians celebrate Advent - a period of waiting for the birth of Christ - followed by His birth, Christmas.
-Because Muslims go by the lunar year, the date varies for the celebration of the birth of the Prophet.
-I believe this year Eid al-Mawlid is celebrated on December 12 or December 17, depending on the sect of the celebrants.
+Muslims celebrate the birth of the Prophet in November or December depending on the lunar calendar.
 We do not need faith to appreciate the beautiful poems, music and artwork inspired by our religions, Abrahamic or others.

 Look to the Light